 In conjunction with the executives of the Fisher-Price Corp., Joe chose The Fire Zone as the location for the press conference to introduce Billy Blazes, and then keeping with a safety theme, ironically chose the date of September 11, 2001, because 911 is the emergency phone number in New York City.

-On the way to the press conference, that was set for 9 a. m., Joe was about an eighth of a mile away from the World Trade Center, when American Airlines Flight #11 struck the South Tower at 8:46 a.m.
-Fearing for his Firefighter brothers in Engine Co.
-10 and Ladder Co.
-10 across the street from the Towers, Joe diverted to the scene to render assistance.
+On the way to the press conference that was set for 9:00 a.m., Joe was about an eighth of a mile away from the World Trade Center, when American Airlines Flight #11 struck the South Tower at 8:46 a.m.
+Fearing for his Firefighter Brothers in Engine Co. #10 and Ladder Co. #10 across the street from the Towers, Joe diverted to the scene to render assistance.

-Three minutes after donning borrowed bunker gear, at 9:03 a.m., the second jet flew over Joe’s head and slammed into the South Tower.
-With a background in Structural Engineering, Joe made an immediate assessment that everyone above the fire was doomed to death, and the buildings would collapse.
+Three minutes after donning borrowed “bunker gear” (firefighter clothing), at 9:03 a.m., the second jet flew over Joe’s head and slammed into the South Tower.
+With a background in structural engineering, Joe made an immediate assessment that everyone above the fire was doomed to death, and the buildings would collapse.

-By the time the sun set on the evening of September11, 2001, Joe had miraculously survived the collapse of both Towers, but with life-long injuries.
+By the time the sun set on the evening of September 11, 2001, Joe had miraculously survived the collapse of both Towers, though he sustained lifelong injuries.